kenhktsui/anyclassifier/README.md

 ## 🚀 Features
 - One line to build any classifier that you don't have data 🤯
 - Why one line?
-Because it can easily be used by other LLM as a function call, easily to be integrated with any **agentic flow**
+Not only it is easy to be used by Human but also it can easily be used by other LLM as a function call, easily to be integrated with any **agentic flow**
 - Smoothness integration with transformers, setfit, fasttext and datasets
   - [setfit](https://github.com/huggingface/setfit): for limited data (e.g. 100) 🤗
   - [fastText](https://github.com/facebookresearch/fastText): for blazingly fast inference (1000 docs/s) without GPU ⚡️